nix-community/NixNG/README.md

 ## Current state
 NixNG cannot boot on real hardware due to missing it's own kernel and initramfs, but it can "boot" as a container, be it lxc, or docker.
-Some modules are implemented but there a lot to do.
+Some modules are implemented but there is still a lot to be done.
 If you want to get a feel for it, you can look into `./examples` where you'll find fully working systems, mostly catered to be containers.

 ## Contributing
 Look at the code, make changes, open a PR.
 There are no style guidelines as of now, but try to write readable and well